 This is now big business and on a personal note, is a large part of my mobile catering business.

 It’s important with corporate events, however, to have a website, as in this type of location event organizers will reach out to the food truck business.

 Like corporate events, weddings are another location where food trucks are finding success.

 People are always looking for something different and many wedding event planners are jumping on the huge popularity of food trucks.

-Its also often cheaper to get food truck caterers than traditional wedding catering companies, making our business much more financially appealing.
+It is also often cheaper to get food truck caterers than traditional wedding catering companies, making our business much more financially appealing.

 Again having a website with this type of location is very important.